 - 1. On the Configure the cell hierarchy tab, select the cell. - 2.
 Press the Delete key. - Geometry Cell: The Geometry Cell and its Location Cells are deleted. - Location Cell: The Location Cell is deleted. - Sensors, Sensor Groups and background objects are not deleted. - 3.
 Using the Service Manager tool, undeploy services for the deleted cells: - a.
 Go to Start > All Programs > Ubisense 3 > Service Manager 3. - b.
-In the Cells folder, expand Site. - c.
-Right-click the cell that you have deleted, and then click Stop Services.
+In the Cells & Controllers pane, open the Cells folder, and expand Site. - c.
+Select the cell that you have deleted, and then click the Stop button.